Paper

 Physics-informed Guided Disentanglement in Generative Networks

 Image-to-image translation (i2i) networks suffer from entanglement effects in presence of physics-related phenomena in target domain (such as occlusions, fog, etc), lowering altogether the translation quality, controllability and variability.
-In this paper, we build upon collection of simple physics models and present a comprehensive method for disentangling visual traits in target images, guiding the process with a physical model that renders some of the target traits, and learning the remaining ones.
-Because it allows explicit and interpretable outputs, our physical models (optimally regressed on target) allows generating unseen scenarios in a controllable manner.
-We also extend our framework, showing versatility to neural-guided disentanglement.
+In this paper, we propose a general framework to disentangle visual traits in target images.
+Primarily, we build upon collection of simple physics models, guiding the disentanglement with a physical model that renders some of the target traits, and learning the remaining ones.
+Because physics allows explicit and interpretable outputs, our physical models (optimally regressed on target) allows generating unseen scenarios in a controllable manner.
+Secondarily, we show the versatility of our framework to neural-guided disentanglement where a generative network is used in place of a physical model in case the latter is not directly accessible.
+Altogether, we introduce three strategies of disentanglement being guided from either a fully differentiable physics model, a (partially) non-differentiable physics model, or a neural network.
 The results show our disentanglement strategies dramatically increase performances qualitatively and quantitatively in several challenging scenarios for image translation.

 Results in Papers With Code